sacridini/Awesome-Geospatial/README.md

 * [ITK](https://itk.org/) - ITK is an open-source, cross-platform system that provides developers with an extensive suite of software tools for image analysis.
 * [RSGISLib](https://bitbucket.org/petebunting/rsgislib/src/bf7933996822?at=default) - The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
 The tools are accessed using Python bindings or an XML interface.
 * [OSRM (Open Source Routing Machine)](http://project-osrm.org/) - High performance routing engine written in C++, designed to run on OpenStreetMap data.
 Services available: Nearest, Route, Table, Match, Trip, Tile.
+* [OpenOrienteering Mapper](https://github.com/OpenOrienteering/mapper) - OpenOrienteering Mapper is a software for creating maps for the orienteering sport.

 ## C